top of page

 "What we want to do is really give a platform and an environment for these storytellers in these countries to be able to tell the story in the most authentic way - I mean, really having people on the ground in those countries who come from there to be able to do this."

 My first article in this series started with The Future of Film is China.
 That was by no accident.
 China has been slowly and systematically shaping the future of film, and many estimate within 5 years it will be the global leader in cinema.
-But while China makes original content, they also work side-by-side with Hollywood studios to maximize profits.
-A good portion of the scripts come from Hollywood.
-Which means that most of the films are "Americanized".
+Although China produces original content, they also collaborate closely with Hollywood studios to optimize profits.
+Consequently, a significant portion of the scripts originates from Hollywood, resulting in films that exhibit a distinct "Americanized" flavor.

 From THE BORDER (1982), which stars Jack Nicholson, to SICARIO (2015, 2018), which stars Benicio Del Toro, Americans & Europeans have craved content on the border.
 But with immigration, asylum, & a wall making headlines daily, there has never been a better time to push content set on the border.